tetratelabs/eg-course/docs/wasm.md

 # WebAssembly

-!!! warning

-    The ability to specify wasm extensions will be released in versions 1.1 of Envoy Gateway.

-    You can test it today by ensuring you install Envoy Gateway version "v0.0.0-latest" in [Setup](setup.md#install-eg-or-teg).

 In this scenario we demonstrate how to apply a wasm extension to an HttpRoute.

-You will apply an [extension policy](https://gateway.envoyproxy.io/latest/api/extension_types/#envoyextensionpolicy) that references a simple, pre-built wasm plugin to the HttpRoute for the `httpbin` sample application.
+You will apply an [extension policy](https://gateway.envoyproxy.io/docs/api/extension_types/#envoyextensionpolicy) that references a simple, pre-built wasm plugin to the HttpRoute for the `httpbin` sample application.

 The basic logic of the plugin is to inject arbitrary, configurable headers into HTTP responses on the associated route.